maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 Now you should have set up the Libre3 app.
 Let's continue with the connection to Juggluco

-## Step 2: create connection from LibreLink app to Juggluco
+## Step 2: Create a connection from Libre 3 app to Juggluco

 The schema below is helpful with understanding how to configure ip and port settings on next steps.

 ![Libre Juggluco setup](../images/juggluco-schema.jpg)

 Open the Libre3 sidebar and select Juggluco.
 Any existing connections here could be deteted.
-After, you should create a new one.

 ![Juggluco menu](../images/step_5.jpg)